yimikao/wicked-k8s/tasks/11.extend-kubernetes/2.custom-resources/1.custom-resource-definitions/ex.md

 ---

 ## Create a CustomResourceDefinition

+Let's try to create a custom resource.
+Remember, a resource specifies a certain kind of Kubernetes object.
+Canonically, objects possess some attributes.
+So, our CustomResourceDefinition should be mostly concerned with describing the attributes of our future resource.
+Additionally, it's good to know that custom resources can be either namespaced or cluster-scoped.
+This is specified in the CRD's scope field.

 `When you create a new CustomResourceDefinition (CRD), the Kubernetes API Server creates a new RESTful resource path for each version you specify.` The custom resource created from a CRD object can be either namespaced or cluster-scoped, as specified in the CRD's spec.scope field.
 As with existing built-in objects, deleting a namespace deletes all custom objects in that namespace.
 CustomResourceDefinitions themselves are non-namespaced and are available to all namespaces.